The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: Convergence time on a sparse-reward landscape

 because $d_i>0 \forall i$.
 We can also work out that the upper bound for this improvement is a factor of $n-1$ by invoking the Cauchy–Schwarz inequality $\left(\sum_{i=1}^n u_i^2 \right)\left(\sum_{i=1}^n v_i^2 \right) \geq \left(\sum_{i=1}^n u_iv_i \right)^2$:

 and the equality sign holds (indicating maximal improvement) when $d_1=d_2=...=d_{n-1}$.
-The intuitive interpretation is that the divide-and-conquer approach is the most effective when the task is divided evenly into subtasks.
-Additionally, the presence of $p(l_k)$ introduces some lexical-level tolerance in the learning process and results in a considerably larger $\delta$-close radius which could result in further improvement in the convergence rate.
-However, as we will discuss in the next section, introducing too much tolerance could harm the convergence rate rather than improve it.\\
+The intuitive interpretation is that the divide-and-conquer approach is the most effective when the task is divided evenly into subtasks. \end{proof}